tipishev/python_debugging_workshop/README.md

 * Sphinx's ridiculous puzzle with going back in time inside a function with `jump`
 * make a "look" command to check surroundings (local variables?)
 * pp inventory
-* cannot modify the code, only pdbrc
+* cannot modify the code, only .pdbrc
 * debugging inside a closure == inside the dragon's belly
 * enter to repeat command, keep walking
 * source the enemy to see weakness?